irsol/Udemy/Docker/vm_docker.md

 We used named volume to store data from the container on the docker host.

 Learn how to link data between containers without docker host.
 Popular usecase for this will be web apps that have static files such as: JS, CSS, Images, etc. Most web frameworks have built-in server for development mode which serve this files.
-In production you need to serve this files through a proper server such as **ngnix/Apache**
+In production you need to serve this files through a proper server such as **ngnix/Apache**.

+At the Dockerfile added new instruction: `VOLUME ["/app/public"]` this line says that docker to expose /app/public folder as a valume when the container runs.
+It's possible to add more volumes, just put each on the new line.

+- `docker image build -t web .` build new Docker Image, since we changed Dockerfile
+- `docker container run -itd -p 5000:5000 -e FLASK_APP=app.py -e FLASK_DEBUG=1 --name web2 -v "$PWD:/app" --net firstnetwork web2` run Flask container
+- `docker container run --rm -itd -p 6379:6379 --name redis --net firstnetwork -v web2_redis:/data --volumes-from web2 redis:4.0-alpine` add `--volumes-from web2` web2 is container name where volume, run redis
+- `docker container exec -it redis sh` drop to the redis container, to check if the volume is working:
+		- `cd /app/public`
+		- `ls -la`
+		- `cat main.css` to check css file
+You can see all changes in redis container immediatly without restarting the container.

+**Volume instructions**

+- `docker container stop web2` `docker container stop redis` stop containers
+- comment VOLUME line in the Dockerfile
+- `docker image build -t web2 .` build new image
+- `docker container run -itd -p 5000:5000 -e FLASK_APP=app.py -e FLASK_DEBUG=1 --name web2 -v "$PWD:/app" -v /app/public --net firstnetwork web2` run Flask container with `-v /app/public`
+- `docker container run --rm -itd -p 6379:6379 --name redis --net firstnetwork -v web2_redis:/data --volumes-from web2 redis:4.0-alpine` add `--volumes-from web2` run redis
+- `docker container exec redis cat /app/public/main.css` to check